genprl/genprl.github.io/callforpapers.md

 permalink: /callforpapers/
 ---

 The workshop will focus on research related to all aspects of planning, learning, generalization, and transfer in sequential decision-making (SDM).
 This topic features technical problems that are of interest not only in multiple sub-fields of AI research (including reinforcement learning, automated planning, and learning for knowledge representation), but also in other fields, including formal methods and program synthesis.
-We will welcome submissions that address formal and empirical issues on topics such as:
+We welcome submissions that address formal and empirical issues on topics such as: